 Explore WIC data

-As this method is different from the previous method, MA WIC does not recommend comparing these estimates of eligibility data to previous years.
+As this method is different from the previous method, MA WIC does not recommend comparing these estimates of eligibility data to years prior to 2017.
 This method also utilizes the maximum length of time a woman is eligible for WIC based on significantly breastfeeding through her infant’s first year, which does not yet represent the infant feeding method of the majority of recent mothers.
 This method uses in-state resident live births (identified by MA birth certificate).
 Therefore, women who live in MA during their pregnancies but who deliver outside of MA, and infants and children who are born outside of MA but who then move to MA, will not be counted.
 This method also does not capture eligible pregnant women who miscarry or have a still-birth.
 Similarly, as we do not have a way to track migration, infants who are born in MA whose families then move out of state are not removed from the estimate.
 The estimated number of eligible women, infants and children may be inflated because Military families are usually covered under TriCare insurance and are inadvertently included in the denominator of estimated WIC eligible women, infants and children because of the government source of payment for prenatal care and labor/delivery.
 Military families which exceed the WIC financial guidelines are not eligible for WIC services.

 Information about these data